Congressman Denny Heck to run for Washington lieutenant governor

 Heck was elected to the newly formed 10th Congressional District in 2012 and has been a player in state politics for decades.

-He was first elected to the state House of Representatives at age 24 and served for 10 years in the 1970s and 1980s.
+He was elected to the state House of Representatives at age 24 and served for 10 years in the 1970s and 1980s.
 He was chosen by his Democratic colleagues as majority leader from 1981 to 1985.
 He was a founder of TVW, the state’s version of C-SPAN, which broadcasts state government proceedings.
 He ran unsuccessfully for state schools superintendent in 1988 and later served as chief of staff to Gov. Booth Gardner.

 Heck says he will continue to serve out the remainder of his congressional term through this year.